jcohen42/Engram/docs/4-helloworld.md

 ```
 As you may have guessed, this program will output a message saying `Hello world!` on the **Output Viewer**.
 Type this code into the **Code Editor** and click run.
 As long as you don't have any syntax errors, you should see `Hello world!` display on the **Output Viewer**.
 Congratulations, you have just coded your first program!

 In addition to words, we can also display numbers and variables using the Output sentence.
-Displaying output frequently is very important, as it helps whoever is running the code understand what is happening in the code.
+Displaying output frequently is very important, as it helps whoever is running the code understand what is happening in the program.
 In the next section, we will learn how to create variables and change them using math.
 The Output sentence will be a great tool for us to use to see the results of using math.

 # Exercise: Changing the Output
 Now that we know how to write Output sentences, try changing the words between the quotation marks to say something else, like your name or your favorite video game.
 Once you do that, see if you can add some more Output sentences on different lines, and have them all say different things.